Soulverse-Ecosystem/uni-resolver-driver-did-soul/src/docs/scheme.md

   - `@context`, `id`, `controller`, and `created` are always preserved unchanged.
 4. Set `updated` to the current ISO timestamp.
 5. Increment the version counter (`newVersion = currentVersion + 1`).
 6. Pin the updated DID Document to IPFS.
-Tag with `pinataMetadata` using the new version number.
 7. Update the registry: set `currentCid` to the new CID and `version` to `newVersion`.
 8. Append a new entry to the version history with the new version and content identifier.